T. Harry Williams: Teaching

+Works

-While at Louisiana State, Williams released Lincoln and the Radicals in 1941.
-In 1950, Williams began a three-decade career with Louisiana State University Press as their editor for the Southern Biography Series.
-In 1952, Williams released Lincoln and His Generals.
+While at Louisiana State, Williams' Lincoln and the Radicals was published in 1941.
+In 1950, Williams began a three-decade career with Louisiana State University Press as the editor of their Southern Biography Series.
+In 1952, Williams' Lincoln and His Generals was published.
 In 1956, Williams joined the Baton Rouge Advocate as a book reviewer and remained in his position until 1966.
 Williams had written three more books about Abraham Lincoln by 1958, which included two publications about works written by Lincoln.
 During this time period, Williams published a biography on P. G. T. Beauregard in 1955 titled Beauregard: Napoleon in Gray.
 The following year, Williams used a manuscript authored by Beauregard to create With Beauregard in Mexico: The Mexican Reminiscences of P.G.T.
 Beauregard as an editor.
 From the 1960s to 1970s, Williams's works continued to focus on American historical events.